pandawarlord/cse110-sp23-group4/source/fortune-telling/responses.md

 2. Your educational future holds a multitude of possibilities, where your choices and actions will shape the outcome.
 By approaching your studies with a balanced mindset and a focus on continuous learning, you will lay a solid foundation for personal and academic growth.
 3. Education is a journey of exploration and discovery, encompassing both triumphs and setbacks.
 By maintaining a realistic outlook and adapting to the evolving challenges, you will cultivate resilience and develop a deep understanding of your subject matter, equipping you with valuable skills that will serve you well in various aspects of life.
 ### Pessimistic
+1. Your educational journey may be filled with disappointments and missed opportunities.
+Despite your efforts, you may find yourself struggling to grasp certain concepts or falling short of expectations.
+Prepare for the frustration of not achieving the level of success you desire.
+2. As you invest your time and resources into education, you may find yourself burdened by the weight of expectations from family, friends, and society.
+The pressure to meet these expectations can be overwhelming, leading to feelings of inadequacy and self-doubt.
+3. Despite your best intentions, you may encounter limited access to quality educational resources and opportunities.
+Economic disparities and systemic barriers can hinder your educational progress, leaving you at a disadvantage compared to more privileged individuals.
 ### Disastrous
+1. Brace yourself for the harsh reality of overwhelming workloads and unrealistic expectations.
+The constant pressure to excel in multiple courses simultaneously will test your mental and emotional resilience, pushing you to the brink of exhaustion and burnout.
+2. Academic competition will surround you, and the harsh reality is that you may find yourself falling behind.
+Others will outshine you with their natural talents and exceptional intellect, leaving you feeling inadequate and overshadowed.
+Prepare to confront the bitter taste of defeat as your academic aspirations crumble before your eyes.
+3. As you strive for academic excellence, the fickle hand of fate may deal you an unfair hand.
+Unforeseen circumstances, such as health issues or personal challenges, may disrupt your educational journey, causing setbacks and delays.
+Brace yourself for unexpected obstacles that threaten to derail your aspirations.
 ### Unexpected (Wild Card)
+1.
+2.
+3.

 ## **Life**